 An extension of time for completion of tasks may only be granted by the Year 11 Deputy Principal after consultation with the appropriate Head Teacher.
-Students must apply to the Year 11 Deputy Principal using the school's Assessment Task Review Application (see Appendices) as soon as you are aware of the task.
+Students must apply to the Year 11 Deputy Principal using the school's HSC Assessment Task Review Application (see Appendices) as soon as you are aware of the task.
 Extensions will only be granted in cases of severe illness or other exceptional circumstances.
 A medical certificate will be required in cases of illness.

 If your extension is not granted, you must submit the task on the due date.
-Unless prior application for an extension has been approved by the Year 11 Deputy Principal, the late submission of a task may result in losing 50% of the mark being awarded one day late or zero marks being awarded for that task being submitted 2 days late or more. (see section 3.9 and 3.14 below).
+Unless prior application for an extension has been approved by the Year Deputy Principal, the late submission of a task will result in 50% of marks being awarded for that task, then a mark of 0 zero the day after (see section 3.9 and 3.14 below).